-When in the late 1940s, famous film producer Walt Disney ventured into England he was hoping to prove his descent from a Norman invader of 1066, the soldier of fortune who came from Isigny near Bayeux to fight for William the Conqueror at Hastings.
-His descendants, the d’Isigny are buried in the aforementioned village called Norton Disney and are said to have been Walt Disney’s forefathers.
+When in the late 1940s, famous film producer Walt Disney ventured into England, he was hoping to prove his descent from a Norman invader of 1066, the soldier of fortune who came from Isigny near Bayeux to fight for William the Conqueror at Hastings.
+His descendants, the d’Isigny, are buried in the aforementioned village called Norton Disney and are said to have been Walt Disney’s forefathers.
 They rest in peace in the local parish church, one of the hundreds of inauspicious churches scattered across the English countryside.
-Their tomb effigies are modest comparing to other similar monuments England can boast.
+Their tomb effigies are modest compared to similar monuments England boasts.

-The most refined monuments were made of alabaster, but the new trend was to emerge.
-Smaller two-dimensional effigies made of brass and affixed to monumental slabs of stone were introduced.
-Since they were cheaper they won great popularity among the emerging middle class.
+The most refined monuments were made of alabaster, but a new trend was to emerge.
+Smaller, two-dimensional effigies made of brass affixed to monumental slabs of stone were introduced.
+Since they were cheaper, they won great popularity among the emerging middle class.
 One of the finest examples can be found in St at Broughton, Northamptonshire, where Lady Philippa Byschoppesdon was buried.
 She was one of the five daughters and two sons of Sir William Wilcotes of North Leigh and Headington, who represented Oxfordshire in Parliament and was appointed chief steward of the estates of Richard II’s queen, Anne of Bohemia.
-Philippa’s grandson, William Catesby, closely connected with Richard III, was the Cat commemorated on the well-known satire on the favourite ministers of the king which began: “The Cat, the rat and Lovel our dog do rule all England under the hog”.
+Philippa’s grandson, William Catesby, closely connected with Richard III, was the Cat commemorated on the well-known satire on the favorite ministers of the king which began: “The Cat, the rat and Lovel our dog do rule all England under the hog”.
 He was beheaded after the battle of Bosworth in 1485.
 Lady Philippa’s brass effigy is one of the finest in the country.

 Another famous brass effigy has been preserved in St Margaret’s Church in Felbrigg, Norfolk.
 It shows Sir Simon Felbrigg and his wife Margaret, the duchess of Cieszyn [Teschen], today’s Poland.
-Lady Margaret came to England as one of the maids of honour to the future queen, Anne of Bohemia.
-King Richard II saw fitting to arrange her marriage with his standard-bearer.
+Lady Margaret came to England as one of the maids of honor to the future queen, Anne of Bohemia.
+King Richard II saw fit to arrange her marriage with his standard-bearer.
 Lady Margaret and Sir Simon married and had three daughters together.
 She predeceased her husband and was buried in the aforementioned church in her husband’s family estates.
 Sir Simon commissioned their joint effigy.
 He was to be buried next to her, but remarried and was buried with his second wife in the choir of the Norwich Blackfriar’s church.
 The tomb inscription is in Latin.
-Blanks were left for Sir Simon to be filled in upon his death.
-They never were.
-Due to the aforementioned circumstances.
+Blanks were left for Sir Simon to be filled in upon his death, however they never were due to the aforementioned circumstances.
 The effigy is full of royal symbols of Richard II.
 His arms appear on the left shield at the top, next to another shield with the arms of his queen, Anne of Bohemia.
 Below these, is the shield with the arms of Sir Simon and his wife Margaret, her half being the arms of her father, Przemysław I, the Duke of Teschen.
 Below these again is the Felbrigg badge of a fetterlock, used twice.
 Below the shields is Richard II’s person badge of the white hart.
 Sir Simon himself is shown carrying the personal standard of Richard II.
 Just below his left knee he wears the Order of the Garter.
 The inscription on the tomb reads:

 “Here lie Simon Felbrigg, knight, former Standard bearer to the most illustrious lord, our lord the King Richard the Second.
 He died on the …day of the month of … in the year of our Lord 14.. and the lady Margaret formerly his wife, of the nation and noble blood of Bohemia and formerly maid of honour to the most noble lady Anne, Queen of England; she died on the 27th day of June in the year of our Lord 1416; upon whose souls may God have mercy; Amen.”Inscription on the tomb of Sir Simon Felbrigg with his wife Lady Margaret, St Margaret’s Church in Felbrigg, Norfolk, UK.